Asian Development Bank-Japan Scholarship Program (ADB-JSP)

 - Housing (based on actual cost of dormitory housing or a reasonable allowance for appropriate off campus housing—to be agreed upon between each DI and ADB).

-- Subsistence Allowance (a flat allowance to be agreed upon between each DI and ADB).
+- Subsistence Allowance including housing allowance (a flat allowance to be agreed upon between each DI and ADB).

-- Student Medical and accident insurance (actual costs).
+- Student Medical and accident insurance (flat allowance).

 - Books (a flat allowance to be agreed upon between each DI and ADB).